 Wafers: In a bowl, sift or whisk together the flour, cocoa powder, baking soda, and

-your counter and, using your hands, evenly form the dough into a log shape that is
+on your counter and, using your hands, roll into a log shape that is

-about 9 inches (23 cm) long.
-Carefully wrap the dough in aluminum foil,
+about 8 inches (20 cm) long.
+Carefully wrap the log in parchment paper, wax

 log.
 Refrigerate until firm.
-This will take several hours or overnight.
+This will take several hours or you can even chill

 oven.
 Line two baking sheets with parchment paper.

-knife, slice the log into about 1/4 inch (6 mm) thick wafers.
-Place the wafers on the baking sheet spacing, about
+knife, slice the log into about 1/4 inch (.6 cm) thick wafers.
+Place the wafers on the baking sheet, spacing about

 or until the the cookies puff and the tops of the cookies have cracks (ripples).

-In the bowl of your electric mixer, with the whisk attachment, (or with a wire
+In the bowl of your electric stand mixer, fitted with the whisk attachment, (or

 the cookie.
 Cover with another cookie, then another layer of cream, another cookie, and a

 final layer of cream.
-Cover and place in the refrigerator for several hours, or
+Cover and place in the refrigerator for about 24 hours or